Sandra Lee-Vercoe

-Sandra Rose Te Hakamatua Lee-Vercoe QSO (born 8 August 1952) is a former New Zealand politician and diplomat.
+Sandra Rose Te Hakamatua Lee-Vercoe QSO (born 8 August 1952) is a New Zealand former politician and diplomat.
 She served as deputy leader (and briefly leader) of the Alliance party and was later High Commissioner to Niue.

 Early life

-Lee was born in Wellington, and grew up in a two bedroom Māori Affairs house with her parents, grandfather and great grandfather.
+Lee was born in Wellington to an English Romani father and a Māori mother, and grew up in a two bedroom Māori Affairs house with her parents, grandfather and great grandfather.
 She was educated at Onslow College.
 Lee later moved to Auckland, settling on Waiheke Island.
 Her involvement in politics began with the foundation of Mana Motuhake, a Māori issues party, in 1979.
 Her political career, however, did not begin until 1983, with her election to the Waiheke County Council.
 She became chairperson of the Council in 1989.
 When Waiheke was amalgamated into Auckland proper, Lee became a member of the Auckland City Council.

-Lee connects to Poutini Ngāi Tahu, Ngāti Kahungunu and Ngāti Toa.
+Lee connects to Ngāi Tahu and Ngāti Kahungunu.

 Member of Parliament

 In 1991, Lee became president of Mana Motuhake.
 Shortly after this, Mana Motuhake agreed to become a founding member of the Alliance, a coalition of minor parties.
 At the 1992 Alliance party conference Lee was elected the co-leader of the party alongside Jeanette Fitzsimons.